PMassicotte/cdom/README.md

     -   The **slope ratio** (Helms et al., 2008).
     -   The well-known spectral slope (**S**) proposed by Bricaud et al., 1981.

-2. The **Gaussian decomposition approach** proposed in MAssicotte and Markager, 2015.
+2. The **Gaussian decomposition approach** proposed in Massicotte and Markager, 2015.

 The package can be installed using the following command.